Samsriddhi/creditcard-fraud-detection/README.md

 - Chavi: Analysis, Oversampling, and Validation
 - Samriddhi: Machine Learning, Undersampling, and Classifiers

 Before submission, we divided our dataset into three parts.
 You can find the code for this process in the GitHub repository link provided below.
+We also added the python code and the divided python code in 3 parts, although they all need to be combined to be run- so the main credit card ipynb can be run, which has them all combined.

 ## Problem Definition
 We aim to develop a machine learning model capable of accurately detecting fraudulent credit card transactions to prevent unauthorized charges and financial losses.
 Our primary focus is on detecting frauds rather than non-frauds, which we highlighted in sampling techniques for handling class imbalance.